LOGOS

 Research

-Our research focused on why existing male mental health tools often fail to resonate and what emotional or behavioral dynamics make harmful online communities more attractive.
+Our research focused on two main questions.
+First, why do many existing mental health and wellness tools fail to resonate with this audience?
+Second, what makes harmful online spaces feel more compelling, even when they may be damaging?

-• Traditional wellness tools often feel too clinical, vague, or emotionally over signaled
+• Traditional wellness tools often feel too clinical, vague, generic, or emotionally over signaled for this audience.

-• Structure, identity, ritual, and control matter as much as features
+• Structure, identity, ritual, and a sense of agency matter as much as the feature set itself.

-• Tactile interaction can make self tracking feel more intentional and less abstract
+• Tactile interaction can make self tracking feel more intentional, less abstract, and easier to repeat.

 Product precedents reviewed to understand existing approaches to biofeedback, emotional tracking, and mental wellness support.